-Corvette has 15 staff working between the WEC and IMSA programs, while Johnson is one of six ‘team leaders’ spearheading the entire weekend effort.
+Corvette has 15 staff working between the WEC and IMSA programs, while team manager Ben Johnson is one of six ‘team leaders’ spearheading the entire weekend effort.

 The last time Corvette contested two different series on the same weekend was at Circuit of The Americas in 2014, when it was able to draw on personnel from the now-defunct Cadillac GT3 program.